 Instagram: Follow a_greener_golden on Instagram for great Golden Sustainability Program photos and updates.

 Golden Sustainability Blog: Check out the “What’s New” page for the latest information on Golden Sustainability efforts and great tips to create a more sustainable lifestyle.

 Sustainability Email List: Passionate about sustainability?
 Sign up for the Sustainability Email List, to receive email updates on ways to share ideas, participate in projects, and contribute your knowledge to Golden’s Sustainability Initiative.

-The Community Sustainability Advisory Board is pleased to announce a new Student Grant Program which seeks to provide support to school organizations for sustainability projects.
-The program is open to students within the city limits of Golden working on student-led sustainability projects.
-Through a competitive selection process, school-based sustainability projects will be evaluated and selected by the Board.
-Projects should propose to achieve tangible environmental benefits and provide hands-on educational opportunities for students within the current school year.
+The Community Sustainability Advisory Board is pleased to announce the 2020 youth education grant program is currently accepting applications!
+The program is open to any educational group within the city limits of Golden working on youth-led sustainability projects.
+Through a competitive selection process, projects will be evaluated and selected by the Board.
+Projects should propose to achieve tangible environmental benefits and provide educational opportunities or materials.
 Eligible projects could include projects addressing issues from renewable energy, water conservation, energy efficiency, and waste diversion.

 Golden High School Environment Club

 The GHS Environment Club is a group of students working towards making the school and golden community more sustainable and environmentally friendly.